TheThingsNetwork/docs/doc/content/lorawan/regional-limitations-of-rf-use/_index.md

 - P (869.4 MHz - 869.65 MHz): 10%, 500 mW ERP
 - Q (869.7 MHz - 870 MHz): 1%, 25 mW ERP

-For example, devices operating in the 869,4-869,65 MHz range, which is sub-band P, have a duty cycle limitation of 10%, which means that a device can transmit for no more than 10% of the time.
+For example, devices operating in the 869.4-869.65 MHz range, which is sub-band P, have a duty cycle limitation of 10%, which means that a device can transmit for no more than 10% of the time.

 Usually, the limitations of sub-band K, L, M, N and Q are applied for uplink transmissions and the limitations of sub-band P are mainly applied for downlink transmissions.
-LoRaWAN's RX2 channel is mainly used for downlink communication because there are more end devices with individual duty cycles compared to gateways, and the RX2 channel is in a specific frequency sub-band for gateways to handle the imbalance between end devices and gateways.
+There are normally many more end device thatn gateways on a LoRaWAN network.
+Gateways can therefore run into their duty cycle limit quicker than end devices.
+LoRaWAN's RX2 channel is normally chose to fall in sub-bad P to benefit from the higher duty cycle limit, and provide 10x more downlinks to gateways than to end devices to combat this imbalance.

 By default, the RX1 receive window for downlinks uses the same frequency as the preceding uplink, while the RX2 receive window uses a fixed frequency, with the default being 869.525 MHz at DR 0 using SF12 with 125 kHz.